MicrosoftDocs/windows-dev-docs/hub/apps/get-started/windows-developer-faq.md

 ##### What limitations are there when building with WinUI 3 and Windows App SDK?

- - Multiple window support is currently unsupported.
+ - Multi-windowing isn't supported yet.
 This is currently in-scope for Windows App SDK v1.1, which is scheduled to ship in Q2 2022.
  - Non-store apps can't send push notifications.
 This is currently in-scope for Windows App SDK v1.1.
- - Local toast notifications are currently unsupported.
+ - Local toast notifications aren't supported yet.
 This is currently in-scope for Windows App SDK v1.1.
- - XAML Islands are currently unsupported.
+ - XAML Islands aren't supported yet.
- - Media, maps, and inking controls are currently unsupported.
+ - Media, map, and inking controls aren't supported yet.
- - ARM64 is currently unsupported for unpackaged scenarios.
+ - ARM64 isn't yet supported for unpackaged scenarios.
 This is currently in-scope for Windows App SDK v1.1.
- - Mica (Win11) and Acrylic (Win10) backgrounds are currently unsupported.
+ - Mica (Win11) and Acrylic (Win10) backgrounds aren't supported yet.
 This is currently in-scope for Windows App SDK v1.1.
- - App lifecycle management is currently unsupported.
+ - App lifecycle management isn't supported yet.

 ##### When I build an app using Windows App SDK and WinUI 3, am I building a "WinUI 3 app"?